freenas/freenas-docs/userguide/tn_initial.rst

    Configuring a Static IP Address

-Next, enter the "Subnet Mask" of the subnet within which you wish to have access to out-of-band management.
+Next, enter the :guilabel:`Subnet Mask` of the subnet within which you wish to have access to out-of-band management.
 An example is seen in :numref:`Figure %s <appliance38>`.

 .. _appliance38: